 I left my band when his group started to travel.
 After some time on the road, the news came that they were booked into Caesars Palace Las Vegas.
 Vegas was still run by the mafia but the era of the “Rat Pack” was coming to an end.
 In Vegas, I was a small-town girl walking around the casinos surrounded by gaudy glitz, gangsters and glamour.
 My existential angst ramped up as I wondered who I was – other than the wife of a singer who desperately wanted to be Mr. Entertainer.
 Things seemed great on the outside but on the inside, I had no idea what I was doing.
 My only saving grace was that I didn’t get caught up in the drug and alcohol addictions that came with the scene.
 There were many. many lost artists, musicians and performers who came to a tragic end.

 In 1971, I found out I was pregnant.
 That seemed to be the answer to my personal existential crisis.
 I was now “a mom.’
 That was my new identity and I wanted to build a nest.
-My husband got overwhelmed by all of his demons and I got a divorce.
+My husband got overwhelmed by all of his demons and I started the process of separation and divorce.
 I stepped off that crazy ride and stepped on to another.
 At least the latter was my own ride.

 A long and winding road – The Beatles

 Where do you go and what do you do if you have no formal education and your resume lists 1) go-go dancer and 2) girl band member as your only two work experiences?
 Add to that mix, a crippling lack of confidence and daily panic attacks.
 The future looked fairly grim.
 By necessity and circumstance, I started working from home.
 I became an opportunist but that nearly landed me in jail.
 To earn some income I made and sold clothing and helped my friends with projects and events.
 When it came time for my son to start school, I headed back to my home town.

 After Toronto, New York and Vegas, after rock stars and celebrities, I ended up in a 2 room basement apartment on the outskirts of a conservative and somewhat backward town that was suffering with an identity problem all its own.
 There, in that basement, I faced my worst fear of being a “nobody.”
+I felt invisible.
 No one knew me except my family and nobody really cared to know.
 My 15+ year absence from my hometown went unnoticed by my peers.
 People were busy with their own lives.
 In a strange twist, I decided I could embrace the situation.
 I could be anonymous and start my life over.
-I had to build a portfolio of projects and employment successes all on my own steam using my own initiative, skills and intelligence.
+I had to build employment successes all on my own steam using my own initiative, skills and intelligence.
 Along the way I took courses through the University of Waterloo Department of Independent Studies.
 With the flexibility of self-employment, I tried to be a good enough single mom, reinvent myself and start over.
 Looking back, I have reinvented myself more times than Madonna.

 The following decades included many great successes and just as many sensational failures.
 It was possible t get an education though non traditional programs.
 I slowly developed a portfolio, one project at a time.
 I ended up with a professional identity of an award-winning adult educator and community leader.
 In 2016, I was recognized by the Province of Ontario for outstanding achievements in my work.
 None of these things ever addressed the deeper issues of self worth and confidence.
 The most difficult journey was taking the long and winding road back in time looking for a self I never really had.
 But that’s another story.